 It’s no secret that Life Beyond Borders loves the Greek island of Rhodes, especially Rhodes Old Town.
 Wandering the streets behind those old castle walls in the oldest inhabited Medieval Town in Europe is so enjoyable, sometimes with not a soul around, especially in ‘off season’.
-My Rhodes, Greece experience post goes into some depth about what you can see and do in this magical city; here I’d like to share with you some of the luxury in Rhodes Old Town, especially the boutique hotels that are springing up, despite the economic crisis.
+My Things to do in Rhodes article goes into some depth about what you can see and do on this island and in the Old Town itself; here I’d like to share with you some of the luxury boutique hotels found in Rhodes Old Town.

 **There will be affiliate links throughout this post – this means that if you choose to purchase anything, it will gain me a small amount of commission, at no cost to you.
 Furthermore, all thoughts and opinions remain my own despite any complimentary services received**

-Luxury in Rhodes Old Town – Kokkini Porta Rossa
+Luxury Hotels in Rhodes Old Town – Kokkini Porta Rossa

 The delight about Kokkini Porta Rossa – besides the current owner’s attention to detail and unparalleled service offering, what can only be described as a concierge service, tailor making your stay to your desires – is the fact it has only six luxury suites.